archphile/AthensFMRadios/README.md

 For 3, please go away immediately or I will use my dark unholy skills to destroy you..
 Seriously!

-In order to use them with Archphile, you will need to use the included script (arf.sh):
+In order to use these radios with Archphile, you will need to use the included script (arf.sh):

 	wget https://raw.githubusercontent.com/archphile/AthensFMRadios/master/archphile-script/arf.sh
 	chmod +x arf.sh